Markus Eisenschmid

-Markus Eisenschmid (born 22 January 1995) is a German ice hockey player who is under contract to the Adler Mannheim of the Deutsche Eishockey Liga.
-He has previously played for the St. John's IceCaps and the Laval Rocket of the American Hockey League.
+Markus Eisenschmid (born 22 January 1995) is a German professional ice hockey player for EHC Red Bull München of the Deutsche Eishockey Liga (DEL).
+He has previously played for the St. John's IceCaps and Laval Rocket of the American Hockey League (AHL).

 Playing career

 During his youth, Eisenschmid played for the youth team of the ESV Kaufbeuren.
-From the 2011–12 and 2012–13 season, he ran in the Deutsche Nachwuchsliga (DNL).
-At the same time, he was first appointed to the junior team of the national team.
+For the 2011–12 and 2012–13 seasons, he played in the Deutsche Nachwuchsliga (DNL).
+At the same time, he was named to the junior team of the national team.
 In the 2012–13 season, Eisenschmid completed his first game for the first team in the former 2nd Bundesliga.
-In April 2013, Eisenschmid was committed by the Hamburg Freezers, for which he never ran aground.
+In April 2013, Eisenschmid was signed by the Hamburg Freezers, but he never played for them.

 Before the 2013–14 season, North America scouts became aware of Eisenschmid.
 He was selected by the Medicine Hat Tigers of the Western Hockey League (WHL) in the CHL Import Draft in the first round in 28th overall.
-Due to a clause in his contract, he was able to switch to the Medicine Hat Tigers in the WHL whom he played with for two seasons.
-After two successful seasons in the Canadian Hockey League (CHL), he was invited by the Montreal Canadiens summer training camp due to good performance.
-He was then offered an AHL contract with the St. John's IceCaps, for which he was active from October 2015.
-In January 2017, the Canadiens equipped him with a two-year contract, after which he ran aground at the beginning of the 2017–18 season for their new farm team, the Laval Rocket.
+Due to a clause in his contract, he was able to switch to the Tigers, whom he played with for two seasons.
+After two successful seasons in the Canadian Hockey League (CHL), he was invited to the Montreal Canadiens summer training camp due to his good performance.
+He was then offered an AHL contract with the St. John's IceCaps, for whom he was active from October 2015.
+In January 2017, the Canadiens signed him to a two-year contract, after which he played the 2017–18 season for their new farm team, the Laval Rocket.

-In June 2018, he signed a contract with the Adler Mannheim of the Deutsche Eishockey Liga (DEL) and thus returned to his homeland.
+In June 2018, he signed a contract with the Adler Mannheim of the Deutsche Eishockey Liga (DEL), returning to his homeland.

+Following five seasons with Adler Mannheim, Eisenschmid continued his career in the DEL, signing a one-year contract with EHC Red Bull München on 4 May 2023.